 Our major source of funding is the National Science Foundation, supplemented by other federal agencies such as the Department of Energy, the Army Research Lab, DARPA and industry partners such as Cisco, Google, AT&T, Verizon, Motorola, and HP.
 We collaborate across Georgia Tech, including work with the schools of Electrical and Computer Engineering, Industrial and Systems Engineering, Biology, Earth and Atmospheric Sciences, and International Affairs.

 We welcome the involvement of curious and motivated students in our research projects and intellectual community.
-We have a long history of including undergraduates and M.S. students in research projects, working alongside their Ph.D. student colleagues, and a track record of placing students in exciting industry and academic positions.
+We have a long history of including undergraduates and M.S. students in research projects alongside Ph.D. student colleagues, as well as a track record of placing students in exciting industry and academic positions.

 - Mostafa Ammar

 - Russ Clark